 Choosing the right facility for a loved one can be a daunting task.
+Choosing between a nursing home, rehab center, memory care or assisted living facility is a tall order.
+Oftentimes, the distinction between these levels of care blur.
 In order to understand your placement options, it is important to understand the different levels of long-term care.

 Nursing Homes vs. Rehabs